 A closer look: 1963 SG Standard | 1969 SG Special

 This Gibson SG Special is a typical 60s Gibson in many ways.
+It was produced at the famous Kalamazoo Gibson plant, Michigan, USA.
 Naturally it has a mahogany body with a set mahogany neck and rosewood fingerboard; in true Gibson style.
 The pickups are typical Gibson single coil P90s, as used by Gibson for many years, and the control layout, too is classic Gibson: two volumes and two tones, with a three-way pickup selector switch: neck, bridge, or both.
-Chrome-plated metal parts: Gibson TPBR bridge, Maestro Vibrolo and strip machine heads.
+Chrome-plated metal parts: Gibson TPBR bridge, Maestro Vibrola and strip machine heads.
 Note also the inlaid Gibson headstock logo without the dot on the i - again very much a feature of this period Gibson instruments.

 The SG series did change over the years (see the Gibson SG timeline, but the Special's Maestro Vibrola and full-body scratchplate are pure late sixties: 1968-1971.
 Pete Townsend played one exactly the same (although he removed the vibrola) around this time, including for the Who's iconic appearance at Woodstock in 1969, and for the 1970 Who album: Live At Leeds